dreamyang-liu/mab-e-opt-transport/README.md

 └──calms21_task3_test.npy
 ```

+To add task programming features, you can run the conversion script with `--parse_treba` to produce `.npy` files with features.

 Alternatively, a version of the data, with behaviors and sequence names anonymized, was released for the MABe challenge.
 This data (train split) is available from the [AICrowd challenge page](https://www.aicrowd.com/challenges/multi-agent-behavior-representation-modeling-measurement-and-applications)